eu-digital-identity-wallet/eudi-lib-android-wallet-core/README.md

     - RestAPI using app link
 3. Document retrieval using OpenID4VP

-Transfer process is asynchronous.
+The transfer process is asynchronous.
 During the transfer, events are emitted that indicate the current state of the transfer.
 The following events are emitted:

 1. `TransferEvent.QrEngagementReady`: The QR code is ready to be displayed.
 Get the QR code from